zzylos/jstetris-bot-for-multiplayer/README.md

 ## Chrome

-- Download latest release `jstris-bot-chrome.zip`
+- Download latest release `jstris-bot-chrome-multiplayer.zip`
 - Unzip to some location on your PC
 - Go to url `chrome://extensions`
 - Enable development mode